MySocialApp/kubernetes-helm-chart-traefik/README.md

 We made this chart because we want to get rid of manually managing bootstraping onto consul and have let's encrypt support with DNS challenge.

-# What does this cahrt do
+# What does this chart do

 * Deploy traefik
 * Boostrap traefik configuration inside consul kv store